Signaturgruppen-A-S/signaturgruppen-broker-documentation/frondend-guide.md

 It’s possible to export soft content structures into a JSON file you can store on your machine or share with a colleague.
 The JSON file contains all the content in all languages.
 The JSON file is ideal when moving themes between pre-production and production to minimize the risk of human errors.

-The JSON file format has a built-in format version, to ensure that the file is compatible with the current state of Nets eID Broker.
+The JSON file format has a built-in format version, to ensure that the file is compatible with the current state of Signaturgruppen Broker.
 Old files might not be compatible with the latest version.

 # User Interface elements

 ## Accessibility

-If the button or link for opening the Nets eID Broker is anything else than an &lt;a&gt; or &lt;button&gt; element, you should add role="link" tabindex="0" to the DOM element, to make it accessible for keyboard navigation and screen readers according to the WCAG 3.0 standard.
+If the button or link for opening the Signaturgruppen Broker is anything else than an &lt;a&gt; or &lt;button&gt; element, you should add role="link" tabindex="0" to the DOM element, to make it accessible for keyboard navigation and screen readers according to the WCAG 3.0 standard.

 We advise you to put helping text on functions that opens in a new window.
 You can use either of these two ways: